God-Im-Bored/NBA_Shot_Charts/README.md

 # NBA Players' Shot Charts

 This project is used to display a player's efficiency for each shot type and shot zone as well as display a shot graph, based on specified season.
+Note, the nba client module only has shot information for the 1996-97 to the most recent season.

 ## Getting Started